Canon SX730 vs Fujifilm X-E1

 It is notable that the SX730 offers wifi support, while the X-E1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX730 and the X-E1 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the X-E1 have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX730 and X-E1 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Fujifilm X-E1 Manual.

 So what conclusions can be drawn?
 Is the Canon SX730 better than the Fujifilm X-E1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.